asikrasool/two-tier-arch/Readme.md

 * `terraform plan`: Always run terrafrom plan to review what resources are going to get created, make sure terraform plan output is align with our expectation.
 * `terraform apply`: it combination of plan and apply command, it will once again provide plan output with approve prompt, if everything looks okay you can approve and terraform will start creating the resources.

-* you can use `-target` to create only specific resources, for example
-* To create only compute and vpc module, run
+* you can use `-target` to create only specific resources.
+For example, to create only compute and vpc module, run
 ```
 terraform apply -target=module.compute -target=module.vpc
 ```